pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

     .. versionadded:: 0.3

     A `DSA`_ private key.
-DSA private key objects have methods from this interface as well as :class:`DSAPrivateKeyWithSerialization`.
+A DSA private key that is not an :term:`opaque key` also implements :class:`DSAPrivateKeyWithSerialization`
+    to provide serialization methods.

     .. method:: public_key()